Pete Carroll teams up with Steve Kerr for podcast series to raise money for coronavirus relief efforts

 “They wanted to do this.
 They wanted to raise money.
 They wanted to raise awareness,” The Ringer CEO and founder Bill Simmons said on his podcast Sunday night.

-“The most shocking thing for us was it turned out Pete handled the technology better than Steve,” Kerr joked.
+“The most shocking thing for us was it turned out Pete handled the technology better than Steve,” Kerr joked about Carroll, 68, and Kerr, 54.
 “Pete nailed it, Steve struggled.”

 On the first episode, the coaches discussed their formative coaching years, mentors and their philosophies as leaders.